Something threatens our way of life.

 Every day we depend on biodiversity (the variety of life found on Earth) to keep us alive and healthy.
 The air we breathe, the water we drink, the foods we eat.

-Yet deforestation, pollution, loss of soil fertility, climate change and other factors are wiping out biodiversity and damaging the air we breathe, the water we drink and the foods we eat.
+Yet deforestation, pollution, loss of soil fertility and other factors are wiping out biodiversity and damaging the air we breathe, the water we drink and the foods we eat.

 Poor health is not a medical or NHS problem; it’s a symptom of our way of life.
 The World Health Organisation estimates 75% of adults will die prematurely due to chronic lifestyle disease such as cancer, type 2 diabetes and heart disease and that 1 in 4 of us will experience mental health issues.